GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance/reference/index.md

 - JS: Yellow
 - Images: Green

-Click on a request to view more information about it in the **Summary** tab.
-In the example above, the **Summary** tab is displaying more information about the blue request that's selected in the **Network** section.
+Click a request to view more information about it in the **Summary** tab.
+In the example above, the **Summary** tab is displaying information about the selected green request.

 A darker-blue square in the top-left of a request means it's a higher-priority request.
 A lighter-blue square means lower-priority.
-In the example above, the selected request is higher-priority, and the green one above it is lower-priority.
+In the example above, the selected request is of high priority, and the blue one above it is highest-priority.

+The **Summary** section includes **Initial Priority** and (final) **Priority** fields.
+If their values differ, the fetch priority of the request has changed during the recording.
+For more information, see [Optimizing resource loading with the Fetch Priority API](https://web.dev/fetch-priority/).

 In the example above, the request for `www.google.com` is represented by a line on the left, a bar in the middle with a dark portion and a light portion, and a line on the right.
 The screenshot below shows the